City-of-Helsinki/mlops-template/README.md

 ## Security & data protection

-- data
-- localdata
-- tmpfs
-- ports
-- passwords for API endpoints
-- security handling
+> Warning: Consult a cybersecurity and data protection professionals before touching personal data or exposing anything.

-Recommendations if working with personal data:
+The template is especially designed for working with personal and sensitive data.

+Here is a couple of things that we've considered:

+- Ports & network: the template is set up for development.
+The api and monitoring endpoints are set up for localhost.
+Check out the configuration before exposing any endpoints to networks.
+- Data: Avoid making copies of data.
+If possible, load data straight from the source at runtime.
+If you must copy data locally, store it under `ml_pipe/data/` - this folder is ignored by git.
+However, it is included in a volume.
+Begin development with anonymized or generated data.
+Utilize [tabular_anonymizer](https://github.com/Datahel/tabular-anonymizer) and  [presidio-text-anonymizer](https://github.com/Datahel/presidio-text-anonymizer).
+- Data generated and collected by API is stored under `localdata/` by default.
+This folder is ignored by git.
+It is also set up as a `tmpfs` storage in `config.yml` - this means that the contents of the folder only exist in runtime memory of the container and are cleared when the container stops.
+You may want to change this to a volume or a bind mount - but evaluate the effects on data protection before doing so.
+- Protect API endpoints authentication.
+Currently the template comes with examples on basic http authentication defined in `api/security/`.
+- Use a proper security handling for setting and storing passwords, keys, database access tokens etc.
-- run API and dev as two separate instances of the same image, i.e. run API so that it does not have access to training data.
+- You can run API and dev as two separate instances of the same image, i.e. run API so that it does not have direct access to training data.
-- if you want to share source code publicly, manually recreate a new repository.
-This repository must not 'touch' the real data to avoid contamination - it is just copy of the code.
-This i laboursome, but a way to to avoid accidentally storing and leaking data through git.
+- If you want to share source code publicly, but you utilize personal or sensitive data, manually recreate a new, public repository based on your private one.
+This repository must not 'touch' the real data or secrets to avoid contamination - it is just copy of the code.
+This is laboursome, but a way to to avoid accidentally storing and leaking data through git.
-- you may not want to openly share all of your source code
+- Consider if opening your source code will risk data protection or allow malicious or unintended use of the model.
+Source code can not always be shared openly.

 ## Ethical aspects

-Please involve ethical consideration in the documentation ML application.

-For example: \* Can you recognize ethical issues with your ML project?
-\* Is there a risk for bias, discrimination, violation of privacy or conflict with the local or global laws? \* Could your results or algorithms be misused for malicious acts? \* Can data or model updates include bias in your model? \* How have you tackled these issues in your implementation? \* You most certainly make ethical choises in your code.
-Do you document & highlight them? \* If you build an actual application, how can contribute if they notice an unresolved ethical issue?
+> NOTE: Data can only show us what is, not what should be.

+Include ethical evaluation in your development and testing routines.
+All data and any models that uses data from, interacts withor otherwise affects people should be tested for representativeness, bias and discrimination.
+Consider accessibility when improving digital services with ML.

+The template comes with an 'ethical issue template' found in `.github/ISSUE_TEMPLATE/ethical.md` which enlists the city of Helsinki ethical principles for data and AI - continuously check out your work for compliance.
+It is also important to recognize potential ethical issues, even though they could not be verified or solved right away.

 ## Prequisites